MoraesGil/ExpoBoilerCA/README.md

 # ExpoBoilerCA
+a boiler plate to start a project with Login using.
 Expo React Native, Hooks, Recoil, TDD, Clean Architecture, SOLID, eslint airbnb, prettier